Building a Better Legal Profession

 Building a Better Legal Profession (BBLP) was a non-profit organization founded by students at Stanford Law School in 2007.
 It was a national grassroots movement for market-based BigLaw workplace reform which analyzed employment data at large private law firms to promote workplace reform at these companies by encouraging students to "vote with their feet" and select future employers based on quality-of-life and diversity criteria, rather than the pure prestige.
 BBLP's analysis was published by Kaplan as a book in 2009–2010.

 Law Firm Rankings and Report Cards

 Using data from the National Association for Legal Career Professionals (NALP), a system of report cards and rankings of law firms was created.
 BBLP used data from 11 major markets in the United States to show prospective hires what they could expect from a prospect law firm.
 Its BBLP Rankings covered an array of information that is important to future lawyers including firms' minimum billable hour requirements, average associate hours worked, demographic diversity, average pro bono hours, and the number of part-time attorneys.

-The BBLP produced BBLP Rankings and also produced BBLP Report Cards on the major American legal marketplaces, such as in Boston, Chicago, Manhattan, Washington D.C, as well as the major American large law firms, including Allen and Overy, and Linklaters.
+The BBLP produced BBLP Rankings and also produced BBLP Report Cards on the major American legal marketplaces, such as in Boston, Chicago, Manhattan, Washington D.C, as well as the major American large law firms, including Allen & Overy, and Linklaters.